QuantEcon/lecture-source-py/source/rst/arellano.rst

 * :math:`y_H` is 5% above  the mean of the :math:`y` grid values

-The grid used to compute this figure was relatively coarse (``ny, nB = 21, 251``) in order to match Arrelano's findings
+The grid used to compute this figure was relatively coarse (``ny, nB = 21, 251``) in order to match Arrelano's findings.

 Here's the same relationships computed on a finer grid (``ny, nB = 51, 551``)